rverton/pipers/README.md

 * each input is passed to a command, each output is then persisted
 * each output can specify an `ident` so new entries can be detected

+## Features

+* Queueing
+* Task uniqueness guaranteed (same task/pipe + data cant be executed at the same time twice)
+* Logs are persisted in elasticsearch

 ## Pipe definition
 * the complete output is available under `${.output}`.
 If it is json, it is available under `${.outputJson}`